rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 ### Some pitfalls

-This section will get back to the *previous post* that I ranted about the "lack" of TCO in Ruby &#x2013; which we now know how to circumvent.
+This section will get back to the [previous post](http://{{site.url}}/2015/01/31/missing-tco-in-ruby/) that I ranted about the
+"lack" of TCO in Ruby &#x2013; which we now know how to circumvent.

-When I was applying TCO to the mere subroutine I've shown in a *previous post*, I stumbled upon an issue that `RubyVM::InstructionSequence#disasm` helped me understand.
+When I was applying TCO to the merge subroutine described there, I stumbled upon an issue that `RubyVM::InstructionSequence#disasm` helped me understand.

 My first attempt was to simply call the `tail_recursive` method decorator with the `pretty_merge` method: p